mpanikkar/course-info/CIS355FALL2014syllabus.md

 - Understand the architecture and design of a complete DW/BI application
 - Use tools for extracting, transforming, and loading data into a data warehouse

+Note that the entire syllabus and schedule are likely to evolve over the next few months.

 ####Course Materials
 One textbook is required reading for this course: